Create 3D data from 2D imagery

 The map zooms back to the circle of blue points.

-Now that you've created a new project and added the drone images to the map, you'll process the images to create a 3D textured mesh to show to your stakeholders.
-Before you begin the processing, however, you'll specify the processing parameters to ensure that you produce the output that you want.
+Now that your project is ready, you'll process the images to create a 3D textured mesh and a 3D point cloud.
+First, you'll specify the processing parameters you want.

-- On the ribbon above the map, in the Processing group, click Processing Options.
+- On the ribbon, on the Home tab, in the Processing group, click Options.

+First, you'll choose the Keypoints Image Scale setting.
 Keypoints are points that are generated during image processing and represent a unique location in an image.
 Generally, thousands of keypoints are generated for each image.
 Keypoints that represent the same area in different images, known as tiepoints, are matched to determine where images overlap.
-The Keypoints Image Scale parameter determines how many keypoints are generated depending on the size of the image.
-The Full option adjusts the image scale for the most accurate results, while Rapid adjusts the scale for faster processing.
-You can also specify a custom image scale on a scale from 2 to 1/8, with 2 being the most accurate and 1/8 being the fastest.
+The Keypoints Image Scale parameter determines how many keypoints are generated.

 The next parameter is Matching Image Pairs, which determines which kinds of image pairs are matched with the keypoints.
-Aerial Grid or Corridor is best used for images that are organized along a grid or corridor (straight line) flight path, while Free Flight or Terrestrial is best used for images that are organized around a specific building or geographic feature (such as the images in your project).
-Additionally, custom pairs can be set for advanced projects with unique characteristics that need to be taken into account, such as the time images were captured or the distance between images.
+Aerial Grid or Corridor is best used for projects with a flight path that follows a grid or corridor (that is, a straight line).
+Free Flight or Terrestrial is best used for flight paths that circle around a specific building or geographic feature, which is the case for your project.

-- If necessary, under Matching Image Pairs, choose Free Flight or Terrestrial.
+- Under Matching Image Pairs, make sure Free Flight or Terrestrial is selected.

-The last Initial Processing parameter that you'll set is Matching Strategy.
-If Use Geometry Verified Matching is checked, another process will check the geometry of the images to ensure that the matches are accurate.
-This process takes more time to run, so you'll make sure it's turned off for the purposes of this tutorial.
+Finally, for Matching Strategy, if Use Geometry Verified Matching is checked, a supplementary process will check the geometry of the images to ensure that the matches are accurate.
+This process takes more time to run, so you won't use it in this lesson.

-- If necessary, for Matching Strategy, uncheck Use Geometry Verified Matching.
+- For Matching Strategy, make sure Use Geometry Verified Matching is unchecked.

 - Click the Dense tab.